 Like many others in a helping profession I want my clients to embrace change in order to move forward.
 It’s easier said than done and I am guilty of dragging my feet when change will disrupt the status quo.

-Once my office was set-up, I could not believe how great it felt to have this dedicated space.
+Once my office was set up, I could not believe how great it felt to have this dedicated space.
 Turns out this room, has great sunlight and a view of trees that I never really noticed before.
 All my existing furniture fits perfectly and creates a pretty cool office space.
+And, since I was planning to add a few decor pieces to the space, I was suggested to get some discount coupons for Home Depot from Raise, so maybe I’ll get to that next.
 Now, my entire business is organized into one central location.
-I am more focused, productive and happier when I work.
+I am more focused, productive, and happier when I work.

 What changes are you waiting to make?
 What’s holding you back?
 How will you overcome the “what ifs”?